janvda/balena-pulseaudio/README.md

 The following can be done to validate the configuration;

 1. Open a terminal session for the `pulseaudio-server` service in your BalenaCloud dashboard.
 2. Run the command `pactl list sinks short` which will list all sinks (= audio playback devices) configured in pulseaudio.
 See example output here below.
-Note that besides the sinks configured via `alsa_sink<X>` variables, you will also see the `alsa_output.default` sink (=  the audio jack port of your rasperry pi) and maybe bluetooth sink if you have also configured a bluetooth device (see below).
+Note that besides the sinks configured via `alsa_sink<X>` variables, you will also see the `alsa_output.default` sink (=  the audio jack port of your rasperry pi) and maybe bluetooth sink (see 3rd sink) if you have also configured a bluetooth device.

 ```
 root@ba7c427:/# pactl list sinks short
 1       alsa_output.default     module-alsa-sink.c      s16le 2ch 44100Hz       SUSPENDED
 2       alsa_output.hw_2_0      module-alsa-sink.c      s16le 2ch 48000Hz       SUSPENDED
+3       bluez_sink.A0_E9_DB_09_CF_FF.a2dp_sink  module-bluez5-device.c  s16le 2ch 44100Hz       SUSPENDED
 root@ba7c427:/#
 ```